elee-tudublin/2022.Y2-Project_Web_Client.part_3/README.md

 ##### The **`getComputerFormData()`** function:

-The function reads each form field and sets object values.
+The function reads each form field and returns them as an object.

-The result is a computer object with `id`, `name`, `description`,  and  `location`. which is returned.
+The result is a computer object with `id`, `name`, `description`,  and  `location`.

 ![Get form data](./media/get_form_data.png)